 - I want to bias towards criminal activities.

 - He is blind to obey his duty.

 - She was blind to care for her child.

-- They are blind to take responsibility for their failure.
+- They are blind to taking responsibility for their failure.

 45. Boast of

-- The man boast of this good work.
+- The man boasts of this good work.

 - He boasts of his profession.